GLOBAL MARKETS-Plunge in U.S. oil prices sinks equities; bonds yields edge lower

 By David Randall

-"For oil there is a bit of a technical story (with storage), but still, if energy consumption is down 30% and OPEC reduces supply by 10%, there is still a large gap," said Rabobank's head of macro strategy, Elwin de Groot.
+"For oil there is a bit of a technical story (with storage), but still, if energy consumption is down 30% and OPEC reduces supply by 10%, there is still a large gap," said Elwin de Groot, Rabobank's head of macro strategy.

-MSCI's gauge of stocks across the globe .MIWD00000PUS shed 1.18%., following broad declines in Europe and Asia.
+MSCI's gauge of stocks across the globe .MIWD00000PUSshed 0.25%, following broad declines in Asia and slight gains in Europe driven by the healthcare sector.

 The S&P 500 .SPX has rallied 30% from its March low, thanks in part to the extreme easing steps taken by the Federal Reserve and a $2.3 trillion stimulus package passed by Congress.